Learn ➜ Material Health GuidesAdhesives

 Where do PFAS-containing adhesives show up in the home?

-PFAS (per- and polyfluoroalkyl substances) are sometimes added to adhesives to provide water resistance, oil resistance, and durability in specialty adhesives used for flooring and carpeting.
+PFAS (per- and polyfluoroalkyl substances) are added to adhesives to provide water resistance, oil resistance, and durability in specialty adhesives used for flooring and carpeting.
 Carpet backing adhesives and some waterproof laminate flooring adhesives are more likely to contain PFAS than standard wood furniture glues.
 The presence of PFAS in adhesives is concerning because these "forever chemicals" don't break down in the environment or in your body, and they're linked to immune system suppression, thyroid disruption, increased cholesterol, and certain cancers.

 Surprising Places Adhesives Show Up in Your Home